microsoft/atlas-design/contribution-guidelines-engineering.md

 ## When writing new Scss

 - ensure signoff from the design systems team has been reached before you begin work.
+- not sure if signoff has been reached?
+Ask in a new/existing discussion!

 ## When updating existing Scss